History of the Algarve - Al-Gharb - Learn its origins and all its history.

 Neolithic and Chalcolithic Periods in the Algarve Region

-The Algarve’s coastal areas provided a rich source of food from the sea, while the inland areas were fertile grounds for farming.
+The Algarve’s coast was a rich source of food from the sea.
+Its inland areas were fertile for farming.

 The Phoenicians and Carthaginians established trading posts along the coast around 1000 BCE.